MRU-Earth-and-Enviromental-Science/sensor-dashboard/README.md

 3. **Connect** your environmental sensor via USB
 4. **Launch** the application
 5. **Select** your serial port and start monitoring!

+## 🔧 Automated Builds

+This project uses GitHub Actions to automatically build desktop applications for all platforms:

+### Continuous Integration
+- **Builds** on every push to main branch and pull requests
+- **Tests** all platforms: Windows x64, macOS Intel, macOS ARM64
+- **Artifacts** are stored for 30 days for testing

+### Automated Releases
+- **Manual releases**: Go to Actions → "Create Release" → Run workflow
+- **Version tagging**: Automatically updates package.json and creates git tags
+- **Multi-platform**: Builds Windows Setup/Portable and macOS Intel/ARM64 versions
+- **GitHub Releases**: Automatically creates releases with proper file naming

+### For Developers
+To trigger a new release:
+1. Go to the repository's Actions tab
+2. Select "Create Release" workflow
+3. Click "Run workflow"
+4. Enter version (e.g., `v1.0.1`)
+5. The system will build and publish automatically

 ## � Supported Sensors